gguuss/DietyOS/README.md

 # DietyOS
 This aspires to be a neurolinguistic program to help neurodivergent people understand themselves and improve their relationships.
+For now it's pretty much a field guide to my experiences and understandings.

 ## Important Disclaimer ##
 I am not a therapist, I have not evaluated or tested this framework and these ideas.